figtools/figgy.docs/docs/figgy-cloud/index.md

 # Figgy Cloud

-Figgy Cloud is a serverless suite of services that "keep the trains running on time" in your AWS accounts.
+Figgy Cloud is a suite of services that "keep the trains running on time" in your AWS accounts.
 These services maintain the integrity of your configuration tree, support the FiggyCLI, and provide facilities for configuration backup and restoration.
 Deploying Figgy starts with deploying Figgy Cloud, and to do so, you will need to decide what type of Figgy Cloud deployment makes the most sense for your organization.
 Below you'll find explanations of